 Executive Chef Kevin Hermann developed this version of risotto for The Porch in Pittsburgh.
 It uses orzo pasta instead of Arborio rice to cleverly rework the classic bacon and eggs combination.
 For additional color and texture, add 1/2 cup blanched chopped broccoli rabe to each serving.
 Serve this dish any time of day!

-In a medium pot over medium heat, add 4 oz. of the oil and the bacon.
+- In a medium pot over medium heat, add 4 ounces of the oil and the bacon.
 Cook until the bacon begins to brown, stirring constantly.

 - Add the onions and garlic and cook, stirring, until the onions become translucent.
 Stir in the orzo and reduce the heat to low.

 - Stir the orzo to coat it well with oil, then pour in the wine.
 Cook, stirring, until the wine evaporates.